pawelblaszczyk5/old-rr-sandbox/tooling/docs/src/general.md

   - Planned expenses - something for the future that you're planning but didn't bought yet.
 It could prompt to confirm at desired date or just wait
   - Custom data schema - additional metadata for expenses in customized config.
 I can imagine someone wanting to categorize expenses by payment method, but I don't want to have this built-in.
 Maybe if more people use this app I'd like to add more configurable approach
   - Currency - that's the topic that I want to dive deeper in the future somehow but I'm still not sure how
-  - Budget planning - make some plans around how much I intend to spend across categories etc
+  - Budget planning - make some plans around how much I intend to spend across categories etc, maybe this should just be a basic limits mechanism?
 - Incomes and savings
   - New type of the same data as expense
   - Not sure what would be nice to track there